Autumn call is now closed – thank you to all who applied!

 • Mark van Gils, Tampere University – Health Data Analysis, Biomedical Engineering, Machine Learning, Decision Support, Artificial

-• Sampsa Vanhatalo, University of Helsinki – Infant Neurophysiology - Recording and Analysis Methods
+• Sampsa Vanhatalo, University of Helsinki – Infant Neurophysiology - Recording and Analysis Methods (PhD student from the spring call)

 • Simo Vanni, University of Helsinki – Visual Coding, Neurophysiology of Vision, Neurology of Vision, Functional Magnetic Resonance Imaging, Spiking Network Modeling

-• Tommi Vatanen, University of Helsinki – Human Microbiome, Bioinformatics, Machine Learning, Computational Systems Biology, Bayesian Statistics
+• Tommi Vatanen, University of Helsinki – Human Microbiome, Bioinformatics, Machine Learning, Computational Systems Biology, Bayesian Statistics (PhD student from the spring call)

-• Ilpo Vattulainen, University of Helsinki – Biological Physics, Biophysics, Soft Matter, Life Science, Computational Science
+• Ilpo Vattulainen, University of Helsinki – Biological Physics, Biophysics, Soft Matter, Life Science, Computational Science (PhD student from the spring call)

 • Antti Vehkaoja, Tampere University – Physiological Measurements, Wearable Sensors, Unobtrusive Monitoring, HRV